nathanrun1/NativeFlowField/README.md

 ### Step 3: Use the Result

-Once the GPU has finished baking the input field, the resulting flow field can be accessed from the `NextIndices` property. `NextIndices` is a `NativeArray<int>` where each element holds the index of the adjacent tile with the lowest distance to target.
+Once the GPU has finished baking the input field, the resulting flow field can be accessed from the `NextIndices` property. `NextIndices` is a `NativeArray<int>` where each element holds the index of the adjacent cell with the lowest distance to target.
 This makes navigating towards the target as simple as following the indices of the array.

 Here is an example of a job that helps agents navigate towards targets: